Behavioral Economics - Explained

 What is Behavioral Economics?

 Behavioral Economics is a branch of economics that studies the impact of psychology on the decision-making traits of consumers.
-This field of economics studies how cognition, emotion, and psychology of humans and institutions affect their economic decisions.
+Seeking to connect psychology and economics, this field of economics studies how cognition, emotion, and psychology of humans and institutions affect their economic decisions.
 Given the effects of psychology on individuals and organizations, their economic decisions vary from those expected by classical theory.

 How does Behavioral Economics Work?